sakshamthukral/sakshamthukral/README.md

 <h2 align="left">Hi 👋!
-My name is Saksham Thukral and I'm a Software Engineer with 2+ Years of experience in developing REST APIs, Machine Learning, and Data Engineering solutions for my clients</h2>
+My name is Saksham Thukral and I'm a Software Engineer with 2+ Years of experience in developing REST APIs, Machine Learning, and Data Engineering solutions</h2>

 ###